In some cases, MySQL handles a query differently when you are

 filesort must be done, all rows that match the query

-and most or all of them are sorted, before the first
+selected, and most or all of them must be sorted, before

-initial rows have been found, MySQL does not sort any
+In either case, after the initial rows have been found,

 DISTINCT, MySQL stops as soon as it